seleniumforest/Token-Locker/README.md

 # Token Locker MVP

-Tool to lock you tokens for given period.
+Tool to lock your tokens for a given period.

 ## Run this project